dolthub/dolt/doc/intro.md

 noms sync http://localhost:8000:foo http://localhost:8000:bar
 ```

 This command is trivial and causes basically zero IO.
-Noms checks whether the destination database has the chunk pointed to by `foo`, finds that it does (obviously, because it is in the same database), and then adds a new dataset pointing at that chunk.
+Noms first resolves the dataset name `foo` in `http://localhost:8000`.
+This results in a hash.
+Noms then checks whether that hash exists in the destination database (which in this case is the same as the source database), finds that it does, and then adds a new dataset pointing at that chunk.

 Syncs across database can be efficient by the same logic if the destination database already has all or most of the chunks required chunks.

-See [Noms Command Line Tour](cli-tour.md) for more on the command-line interface to Noms.

-See [Spelling in Noms](spelling.md) for more on accessing databases and datasets.

-## Modeling data as a graph

-Noms models any logical value as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) which has exactly one root node, zero or more descendent nodes and exactly one corresponding hash value, which is deterministically derived from the data of the value itself.
+## Time

+All data in Noms is immutable.
+Once a piece of data is stored, it is never changed.
+To represent state changes, Noms uses a progression of `Commit`  structures.

 [TODO - diagram]

-A Commit represents the state of a Noms dataset at a point in time.
-Changes to state are represented by progressions of commits.
-All values, including commits, are immutable.
+As in Git, Commits typically have one _parent_, which is the previous commit in time.
+But in the cases of merges, a Noms commit can have multiple parents.

 ### Chunks